Last Update 05.09.2018

 - Clean the windows - it’s easier if you use a squeegee, T-bars and extension poles.

-In case there is furniture that is not going to be moved to the new property, consider booking a furniture collection and delivery service that will transport the old items to a charity or second hand furniture retail stores.
+If there is furniture that is not going to be moved to the new property, consider booking a furniture collection and delivery service that will transport the old items to a charity or second-hand furniture retail stores.

 Tips for Moving Long Distance With Cats

 This one is a bonus for all the cat lovers out there.
 Nowadays, having a cat and moving house are both very common.
 That’s why the team of

 It’s fun, full of cuteness and helpful advice on what to do if you have to move, but you can’t live without your adorable companion.